johnsyweb/johnsyweb.github.io/_posts/2018-08-17-dingo-dash.markdown

 [Million Mile Lights](https://www.batteryfree.co.uk/) ensured I was visible to the couple of passing vehicles along the way but I had no peripheral vision.

-Approximately 2.5km into my run I thought I heard a tapping sound ahead of me.
+Approximately 2.5km into my run I thought I heard a tapping sound behind me.
 I turned around and the light from my head torch bounced off the eyes of a small animal on the other side of the road.
 I quickened my pace and heard the animal do the same, so I stopped.
 And it stopped.
 I turned and was faced with a [black